-3. Sugar
+1.3 Sugar

 1. Additional U.S. note 5 to Chapter 17 of the Harmonized Tariff Schedule of the United States (HTS) established by Presidential Proclamation 6763 of December 1994 authorizes the Secretary of Agriculture to establish for each fiscal year the quantity of sugars and syrups that may be entered at the lower tariff rates of tariff-rate quotas.
-The tariff-rate quotas cover sugars and syrups described in HTS subheadings 1701.11, 1701.12, 1701.91, 1701.99, 1702.90 and 2106.90.
+The tariff-rate quotas cover sugars and syrups described in HTS subheadings, 1701.12, 1701.13, 1701.14, 1701.91, 1701.99, 1702.90 and 2106.90.
 This authority was proclaimed to implement the results of the Uruguay Round of multilateral trade negotiations as reflected in the provisions of Schedule XX (United States), annexed to the Agreement Establishing the World Trade Organization.

-Under the raw cane sugar tariff-rate quota (TRQ) administration, the Secretary of Agriculture establishes the TRQ quantity that can be entered at the lower tier of import duty rates, and the

-United States Trade Representative (USTR) currently allocates this quantity among countries based on a representative base period of U.S. sugar imports during 1975-81.
-The quantities allocated to beneficiary countries under the Generalized System of Preferences (GSP), the Caribbean Basin Initiative (CBI), and Andean Trade Promotion and Drug Eradication Act receive duty-free treatment.
+Under the raw cane sugar tariff-rate quota (TRQ) administration, the Secretary of Agriculture establishes the TRQ quantity that can be entered at the lower tier of import duty rates, and the United States Trade Representative (USTR) currently allocates this quantity among countries based on a representative base period of U.S. sugar imports during 1975-81.
 Certificates of Quota Eligibility (CQE) are issued to the exporting countries and must be executed and returned with the shipment of sugar in order to receive in-quota tariff treatment.
 Regulations governing the Certificate of Quota Eligibility program are published in Title 15, Part 2011 of the Code of Federal Regulations.

-2. The products covered by the raw sugar TRQ are described in HTS 1701.11.10, and the refined sugar TRQ in HTS 1701.12.10, 1701.91.10, 1701.99.10, 1702.90.10 and 2106.90.44.
+2. The products covered by the raw sugar TRQ are described in HTS 1701.13.10, 1701.14.10, and the refined sugar TRQ in HTS 1701.12.10, 1701.91.10, 1701.99.10, 1702.90.10 and 2106.90.44.
 Entry of any sugar allocated to specific countries and areas in the raw and refined sugar TRQs does not require a license, but does require a CQE.
 A speciality sugar TRQ is also established which requires a certificate.

 There is a licensing system to implement the U.S. sugar re-export program.
-Licenses are issued to refiners allowing them to import raw sugars under HTS 1701.11.20 to be further processed and: (1) re-exported in refined form, (2) re-exported in refined form in sugar-containing products, or (3) used for the production, other than by distillation, of polyhydric alcohol except that used as a substitute for sugar in human food.
+Licenses are issued to refiners allowing them to import raw sugars under HTS 1701.13.20, 1701.14.20 to be further processed and: (1) re-exported in refined form, (2) re-exported in refined form in sugar-containing products, or (3) used for the production, other than by distillation, of polyhydric alcohol except that used as a substitute for sugar in human food.